 Near Montross in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
-In addition, it is included in the Virginia Department of Historic Resources series list.
-A significant historical date for this entry is April 29, 1786.
+This historical marker is listed in these topic lists: African Americans • Education.
+In addition, it is included in the Virginia Department of Historic Resources Works Progress Administration (WPA) projects series lists.
+A significant historical month for this entry is June 1998.

 Location.
-38° 4.258′ N, 76° 46.511′ W. Marker is near Montross, Virginia, in Westmoreland County.
-Marker is at the intersection of Kings Highway (Virginia Route 3) and Templemans Road, on the left when traveling east on Kings Highway.
-This marker is in the Touch for map.
-Marker is in this post office area: Montross VA 22520, United States of America.
+38° 4.638′ N, 76° 46.927′ W. Marker is near Montross, Virginia, in Westmoreland County.
+Marker is on Kings Highway (Virginia Route 3) west of Cople Highway (Virginia Route 202), on the left when traveling east.
+This marker is in the area of the county once called Templemans Crosssroads.
+Touch for map.
+Marker is at or near this postal address: 18849 Kings Highway, Montross VA 22520, United States of America.
 Touch for directions.